Funding sources for PharmD Projects and Travel for Conferences

 Additional Funding for Conference Travel

-- Associated Students of the University of Utah (ASUU) Travel Funding – A student or group registered with an ASUU Student Organization can request up to 50% of their eligible travel costs be covered by ASUU, up to $400 per trip per student.
-Total amount funded per student not to exceed $800 per fiscal year (July 1st – June 30th). https://asuu.utah.edu/funding
+- Associated Students of the University of Utah (ASUU) Travel Funding – A student can request up to $600 for their eligible travel costs to be covered by ASUU per fiscal year.
+Total amount funded per student usually ranges between $200-$300 per fiscal year (July 1st – June 30th).
+Travel Funding website.

 - College of Pharmacy Dean’s Office – The College of Pharmacy Dean’s Office sometimes funds travel.
 You should apply to ASUU before asking the Dean’s Office for funding.
-For more information, contact Shawna Webster firstname.lastname@example.org.
+For more information, contact Shawna Webster.